INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 ACCEPT     tcp  --  anywhere             172.17.0.2           tcp dpt:5000
 ```

-As you can see, Docker simply creates an `iptables` rule inside the `DOCKER` chain which forwards the traffic to `5000/tcp` the the containers IP `172.17.0.2`.
+As you can see, Docker simply creates an `iptables` rule inside the `DOCKER` chain which forwards the traffic to `5000/tcp` on the containers IP `172.17.0.2`.

 You might now wonder why exactly `iptables`'s `DOCKER` chain?
 The answer is quite simple, Docker uses multiple `iptables` chains for different purposes:

 - `DOCKER`: All Docker rules are loaded to this chain (**e.g. port publishing via `-p`**).
 It's not recommended to modify this chain manually.
-- `DOCKER-USER`: This chain is loaded before `DOCKER`.
+- `DOCKER-USER`: This chain is loaded **before** `DOCKER`.
 It allows you to specify custom rules and since the Docker daemon does not mess with this chain, they won't be overridden.
 - `DOCKER-ISOLATION-STAGE-1/2`: These two chains isolate the different Docker networks from each other so it's not possible to access `containerX` (running in `networkX`) from `contianerY` (running in `networkY`).

 Exit the running container by entering `Ctrl+c`.